Some pre-departure information

 If there is brand of medicine such allergy medication you prefer, it is best to bring this with you also.

-* Tip: Make sure you put your home phone on either airplane mode or turn off your data once you arrive in your host country, so you are not charged international rates while abroad.
+* Tip: Make sure you put your home phone on either airplane mode or turn off your data once you arrive in your host country, so you are not charged international roaming rates while abroad.

-*Tip: Download applications on your smart-phone prior to arrival which on wifi will allow to text, talk and send photos for free.
+*Tip: Download applications on your smart-phone prior to arrival which on wifi will allow you to text, talk and send photos for free.
 This is discussed in your pre-departure manual.

 Check with your airline carrier to see what your luggage allowance is (weight and size).
 Typically, you can take one large checked bag, a carry-on bag and personal item.